plemeri/InSPyReNet/README.md

   + With our method, it is easy to merge results from patch-wise prediction.
 The overall process work as following figure,
   ![results](./figures/figure3.png)
   + Use `--PM` for `run/Inference.py` to deploy patch merging (e.g., `python run/Inference.py --config configs/InSPyReNet_SwinB.yaml --source AIM-500 --type green --gpu --verbose --PM`)
+  + We conduct experiments on AIM-500 dataset.
+The results are provided in this [URL](https://drive.google.com/file/d/19v5k8OJrycPs-ffkIcdRv-lhaTIjatbo/view?usp=sharing).
+Please refer to the paper for the results.

 ## 5. Citation